 That’s why we love exchange-traded funds (ETFs).
 They let us buy into a given sector with much less effort than researching individual companies.

-We’ve spoken about one of our favorite ETFs in Winning Investor Daily before — Vanguard Health Care ETF (NYSE: VHT).
+We’ve spoken about one of our favorite ETFs in American Investor Today before — Vanguard Health Care ETF (NYSE: VHT).

 Musk and Thiel didn’t need to have any special foresight to know that internet payments would contribute to a massive trend.
 They just needed to get in on the rise of the internet.
 They knew it would be revolutionary.